criblio/python-api-wrapper/README.md

-# Python API Wrapper Module
+# Cribl Python API Wrapper Module

 ## Overview
 The API wrapper module provides a developer with basic create/update/delete utilities for multiple areas of the Stream API.